Video chat where people making the world a better place can discover a community to support them

-ThinQ.TV is a free video chat platform where women in STEM majors and professions can drop in or host any kind of conversations they wish for the purpose of being there for each other.
-No need for permission, every woman is welcome to drop in to any of the conversations scheduled on the home page to say hi!
-College students, parents of girls interested in STEM subjects, teachers, and STEMinists at any point of their career can stop by throughout the day for live peer advice and networking via video conversations.
+ThinQ.TV is a free video chat platform where those interested in the world around them can drop in or host conversations to be there for each other and help each other raise funds for their causes.
+No need for permission, everyone is welcome to drop in to any of the conversations scheduled on the home page.
+College students, parents, teachers, and anyone passionate about a cause can stop by throughout the day for networking via video conversations.

 Need a community that has your back?
 ThinQ.tv is a place to bring your colleagues or classmates for when you just need to take a break and have someone to talk to.
 Post a Conversation and invite friends!

-Back when ThinQ.tv Founder & Software Engineer, Dr. Lisa Schaefer, lived in Washington, DC, she attended a meeting where Biz Stone, the founder of Twitter, spoke.
+Back when ThinQ.tv Founder, Dr. Lisa Schaefer, lived in Washington, DC, she attended a meeting where Biz Stone, the founder of Twitter, spoke.
 All she could thinQ of during the entire meeting was, "I can come up with something better."

-Some of our staff gather to observe the dynamics of our first Mentor Hour on ThinQ.tv
+Some of our staff gather to observe the dynamics of our ThinQ.tv conversations